beamable/polygon-example/Readme.md

 at this repositories git tags.

 ## Federated content
 This sample project includes one Polygon federated item - BeamSword, and one Polygon federated currency - BeamCoin.
-You can enable federation
 You can enable federation on any item or currency.

 ## Try it out